Is Your Skin Stressed? Signs and Solutions

 You may have previously felt the link between the brain and the skin.
 Have you ever become so tense that you flushed or sweated?
 If that's the case, you've had an acute, short-term stress response.
 However, research reveals that continuous exposure to psychological or environmental stressors can have long-term impacts on your skin that go beyond flushing — and may even harm your overall health.

 The brain-skin axis is a bidirectional, interrelated system that can transmit psychological stress from the brain to the skin and back.
 The hypothalamus-pituitary-adrenal (HPA) axis, a trio of glands involved in the body's stress response, is activated by stress.
-Local pro-inflammatory substances including cortisol and catecholamines, which are essential hormones in the fight-or-flight stress response, can drive immune cells from the bloodstream into the skin or stimulate pro-inflammatory skin cells, can be produced as a result.
-Mast cells are a type of pro-inflammatory skin cell found in the brain-skin axis that responds to the hormone cortisol via receptor signalling and contributes to a variety of diseases.
+Local pro-inflammatory substances including cortisol and catecholamines, which are essential hormones in the fight-or-flight stress response, can drive immune cells from the bloodstream into the skin or stimulate pro-inflammatory skin cells.
+Mast cells, a type of pro-inflammatory skin cell found in the brain-skin axis, respond to the hormone cortisol via receptor signalling and contribute to various diseases.

 So, How are you?